Hygiene

 • Take a cold shower at night or end your hot shower with a couple of minutes of cold water to help signal and prepare your body for sleep.
 Cold water immersion activates the parasympathetic nervous system – your rest and digest side.
 This will induce a relaxation response and can help quiet the mind and prepare your body for restful sleep.
 Cold showers release endorphins, a neurotransmitter that acts as a natural painkiller and mood enhancer.
 This will promote feelings of well-being and relaxation making it easier to fall asleep.
 Research has shown that cold showers before bed improve sleep quality by promoting deeper and more restorative sleep.
 Lastly, cold showers improve circulation by constricting blood vessels initially before dilating upon rewarming.
 This enhances circulation and helps with the delivery of oxygen and nutrients throughout the body, getting a jumpstart on the recovery process that happens during sleep.

-• Invest in a good sleep mask.
-Light pollution is a real barrier to restorative sleep, and this is especially bad on buses.
+• Invest in a good sleep mask if you can’t get rid of all the ambient light.
+Light pollution is a real barrier to restorative sleep.
 Click here for my personal favorite which has a raised rim to eliminate pressure on your eyes.
+If lights on devices are a problem, cover them with electrical tape.

 • Noise is what keeps some people up.
-If that’s you, earbud or earplugs might be in order.
+If that’s you, soft, foam earplugs might be in order.
+Current research is showing that wearing earbuds to bed is harmful.
+Another option is to use background noise (pink, brown, white, etc.) to drown out sounds.

 • Limit consumption of caffeinated beverages such as coffee, tea, and energy drinks, especially in the afternoon and evening.
-You won’t have access to caffeine while at rehearsal sites, but many drum corps members purchase these items to consume during free days and while at performances.
-It’s tempting to do this, but caffeine has effects that last for hours.
 Caffeine acts primarily on the central nervous system and blocks adenosine, a neurotransmitter that promotes relaxation and sleepiness.
 Caffeine also stimulates the adrenal glands to release adrenaline which increases the heart rate, raises blood pressure, and heightens the fight or flight response.
-Caffeine is a diuretic which will increase excretion of fluids from your body.
-Consuming caffeine on free days or performance days may bring your alertness and pleasure, but you will pay for it.
-We recommend you choose hydrating beverages like water with LMNT to stay hydrated and energized without disrupting your sleep cycle.
+Caffeine is also a weak diuretic which will increase excretion of fluids from your body.
+Consuming caffeine may bring your alertness and pleasure, but you will pay for it.

 Shower daily to cleanse your body of sweat, dirt, and bacteria accumulated during rehearsals.

-Wash your hands frequently to prevent the spread of germs and reduce the risk of illness within the corps.
+Wash your hands frequently to prevent the spread of germs and reduce the risk of illness within the group.
 This is especially important before handling food or after going to the bathroom.
 Using soap and water is always the best option.
-Soap must be on your skin for 30 seconds to do its job, so you’ll notice when we set our wash station outside the food line, the soap water dispenser is a good distance from the clean rinse water dispenser.
-The intention is to allow time for the soap to work.
+Soap must be on your skin for 20-30 seconds to do its job.

-Brush and floss your teeth regularly to maintain oral health and prevent dental issues on tour.
+Brush and floss your teeth regularly to maintain oral health and prevent dental issues.

-Personal and sleep hygiene are essential components of maintaining overall health and well-being, especially for drum corps members facing rigorous training schedules and performances.
-By incorporating these strategies into your daily routine and lifestyle, you can optimize your physical, mental, and emotional resilience, ensuring that you perform at your best while nurturing your long-term health and happiness on and off the field.
+Personal and sleep hygiene are essential components of maintaining overall health and well-being, especially for members of marching arts group that face rigorous training schedules and performances.
+By incorporating these strategies into your daily routine and lifestyle, you can optimize your physical, mental, and emotional resilience, ensuring that you perform at your best while nurturing your long-term health and happiness on and off the floor.